 - The 2000s witnessed advancements in both hardware and software, enhancing analytics capabilities.

-- The advent of big data enabled organizations to handle massive volumes of data and extract actionable insights in real-time.
+- The advent of big data enabled organizations to handle massive volumes of data and extract actionable insights and effectiveness in real-time.

 7. Integration of Big Data and Cloud Computing (2010s):